gsperka/dish-combination-calculator/README.md

 ## Assumptions

-There were a few assumptions in mind when this program was created.
-They are:
+There were a few assumptions made when this program was created.
+They are
 - All price points are positive numbers (and can't be negative)
 - Price points can be duplicated
 - A user can order more than one of each item